Bilevel Optimization of the Kantorovich Problem and its Quadratic Regularization Part III: The Finite-Dimensional Case: The Discrete Kantorovich Problem aka Hitchcock's Problem

 \subsection{Approximation of Bilevel Solutions}

-In general, it is not clear how the solutions to \eqref{pr:REG-RegBilevelHitch} relate to the solutions to \eqref{pr:PROB-BilevelHitch}, in particular, whether the solutions to the latter can be approximated by solutions to the former if the regularization parameter is driven towards $0$.
-In the rest of this section, we will examine this question and show that, under certain conditions, a positive answer can be given.
+In general, it is not clear how the solutions to \cref{pr:REG-RegBilevelHitch} relate to the solutions to \cref{pr:PROB-BilevelHitch}.
+In particular, it is not clear whether the solutions to the latter can be approximated by solutions to the former, if the regularization parameter is driven towards $0$.
+In the rest of this section, we will show that a positive answer can be given.